Introduction

 To meet Passive House standards, the following key principles and strategies are implemented during the design and construction phases:

-1. Airtight Construction: Construction techniques focus on achieving a high level of airtightness to prevent uncontrolled air leakage, which can lead to poor energy efficiency.
+- Airtight Construction: Construction techniques focus on achieving a high level of airtightness to prevent uncontrolled air leakage, which can lead to poor energy efficiency.
 Air tightness testing and air leakage testing are conducted to ensure the effectiveness of the building envelope.

-1. Quality Assurance and Testing: Rigorous quality assurance measures, including air tightness testing, air pressure testing, and ventilation system commissioning, are essential to ensure that the building meets the stringent requirements of Passive House.
+- Quality Assurance and Testing: Rigorous quality assurance measures, including air tightness testing, air pressure testing, and ventilation system commissioning, are essential to ensure that the building meets the stringent requirements of Passive House.

-By adhering to these principles and strategies, buildings can successfully achieve Passive House standards, characterized by exceptional energy efficiency, occupant comfort, and a sustainable approach to construction.
+By adhering to these principles and strategies, buildings can successfully achieve Passive House standards, characterised by exceptional energy efficiency, occupant comfort, and a sustainable approach to construction.
 These measures also help comply with building regulations and improve energy performance, resulting in lower energy bills and a reduced ecological footprint.

 in pic: Portascanner® Airtight Main unit in hand